St John the Baptist Coffee and a chat

-The Alter at Saint John the Baptist prepared for the first Mass in many months
+The Alter at Saint John the Baptist prepared for Mass

 Address: St John's Presbytery, Bracewell St, Burnley Lancs.
 BB10 1TB